 Opening Hours: Monday-Saturday, 12pm – 2:30pm (lunch) | Sunday-Thursday, 6pm-11:30pm | Friday – Saturday, 6pm – 12am

 What started in New York has found its way to the bustling city of Hong Kong.
 Carbone is a New York-Italian restaurant that pays homage to the essence of the great Italian restaurants of the 1950s New York.
-Carbone offers delicious, hearty, and exquisite dishes are served in a comfortable, classy but unpretentious setting topped with cheeky checkered tiled floors and hanging chandeliers to add a retro kick.
+Offering delicious, hearty, and exquisite dishes served in a comfortable, classy but unpretentious setting topped with cheeky checkered tiled floors and hanging chandeliers to add a retro kick.
 Carbone welcomes you with fine-dining options in a laid-back atmosphere (one that allows you to chatter away with your friends!), whilst serving large portions of pasta made al dente equally doused in rich sauce of tomatoes, onions, and a large dash of vodka that’ll make you lick your plate clean.
 Not to be missed is Carbone’s soulful dishes such as Spicy Rigatoni Vodka, Mario’s Meatballs, Veal Parmesan.
 Don’t forget to save plenty of room for dessert!

 Address: Level 3 Shanghai Tang Mansion, 1 Duddell St, Central, Hong Kong